-When you arrive at John Muir Medical Center, Walnut Creek, you’ll be greeted and admitted into the medical center, and provided an orientation to the unit.
+When you arrive at the Walnut Creek Medical Center, you’ll be greeted and admitted into the medical center, and provided an orientation to the unit.
 The rehabilitation physician will review your case to determine which interdisciplinary team members should be involved in your care, and each member of this team will then perform an evaluation.

 We encourage you to participate in setting the goals that will be incorporated into your individualized plan of care.
 Daily treatment sessions are scheduled based on your specific needs.
 You’ll be preparing to return to your daily routines, so you’ll wear street clothes during the day.
 The skills you’ve learned during therapy sessions are practiced throughout the day with your rehabilitation team.